formsure/docs/dev.md

 # API Integration

-Formsure offers whide range of customisable interactive elements to offer in a form as well as many integrations like webhook, email automation and Zapier.
+Formsure offers wide range of customisable interactive elements to offer in a form as well as many integrations like webhook, email automation and Zapier.
 Formsure offers Form level access to each of your forms.
 You can access your `accessKey` and `formToken` from workflow page of your form.

 ## Endpoint

-Your api access point will be; will be reffering to this as `apiEndpoint`
+Your api access point will be; will be referring to this as `apiEndpoint`

 ```text
 https://api.formsure.io/api/v1